-Japanese Doughnut: What is An-Doughnut?
+Japanese Doughnut: What is An Doughnut?

-Its size is generally small and its surface is usually coated with sugar or granulated sugar.
-An-Doughnut is somewhat moist and is especially characterized by the gentle, refined sweetness from its Anko filling.
+The Japanese donut is somewhat moist, especially characterized by the gentle, refined sweetness from its Anko filling.

 Where to Buy